hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 **integration.utils.common.chat_force_pending**

-On the Integrations tab of the node, select the type as Entity and Integration function and add the above function name in the integration field and then click on Save.
+On the **Integrations** tab of the node, select the type as **Entity and Integration function** and add the below function name in the integration field and then click on Save.

 ![Chat Integration Function](assets/HO1.png)

-If an integration function exists, then we will transfer the chat to a team as per the integration function.
+If this integration function exists, then the chat will be transferred to a team as per the integration function.
+This is how we achieve **Skill-based routing**.

 ### Human Assistance flag on Business Manager: